 The OECD total is calculated as the weighted mean of the data values of all OECD countries for which data are available or can be estimated.
-It reflects the value for a given indicator when the OECD area is considered as a whole.
-This approach is taken for the purpose of comparing, for example, expenditure charts for individual countries with those of the entire OECD area for which valid data are available, with this area considered as a single entity.
+It reflects the value for a given indicator when the OECD countries are considered as a whole.
+This approach is taken for the purpose of comparing, for example, expenditure charts for individual countries with those of all OECD countries for which data are available, considered as a single entity.

 For tables using trend series, an additional average is calculated for countries providing data for all reference years used.
-This allows for a comparison of the OECD average over time with no distortion due to the exclusion of certain countries in the different years.
+This allows the OECD average to be compared over time with no distortion due to the exclusion of some countries in the different years.